Are you in bed at the moment, awake and looking for help to fall asleep?

 - Stay calm, enjoy the feeling of being in bed.
 Think about how nice and cozy it feels to be in bed at the end of a long day.

-- If you tend to have a busy mind when you go to bed, do some relaxation exercises until you feel sleepy.
+- If you tend to have a busy mind when you go to bed, try doing relaxation exercises in bed until you feel sleepy.

 - There are some excellent guided meditation Apps you can listen to before going to bed, or even when you’re in bed.
 I highly recommend Headspace, Let’s Meditate, and Calm.